Israel's top court backs deportation of Human Rights Watch official | DW | 05.11.2019

 Authorities have accused Shakir, a US citizen, of supporting the Boycott, Divestment and Sanctions (BDS) movement against Israel's military occupation of the West Bank and its building of illegal settlements on Palestinian land.

-Israel has banned entry to BDS supporters.
-It has also pressured Western countries to curb its influence.
+Israel has formally banned entry to BDS supporters.
+It has also pressured Western countries to curb the movement's influence.
 The Bundestag, Germany's lower house, dubbed the movement "anti-Semitic" earlier this year.

 Read more: HRW's Shakir: Democratic values deteriorating in Israel